 - Poor school performance, lower grades, higher risk of dropping out

 How do I know if my teen is using cannabis?

 - Deteriorating relationships with family

 - Abnormal health issues or sleeping habits

 How do I talk to my teen about cannabis?

-Click the link for a detailed guide to talking to your teens about cannabis use.
+Drug Free Kids Canada has developed a detailed guide for talking to your teens about cannabis use.